 At almost 30,000 sq. ft. of raised floor space, Sungard’s facility is the largest in the Rancho Cordova data center cluster.

-Sungard has hardened data and recovery centers in 45 locations across the globe.
-The company focuses on making sure its customer are resilient in the face of many threats to data security and business continuity.
+Sungard Availability Services has hardened data and recovery centers at 45 worldwide locations.
+The company focuses on ensuring its customers are resilient in the face of many threats to data security and business continuity.

-According to EdgeConneX, “The Sacramento EdgeConneX Edge Data Center® (EDC) has been purpose-built and precisely located in order to provide a secure colocation facility for customers wishing to deliver content and applications to local-market consumers, with the lowest possible latency.
+According to EdgeConneX, “The Sacramento EdgeConneX Edge Data Center® (EDC) has been purpose-built and precisely locator to provide a secure colocation facility for customers wishing to deliver content and applications to local-market consumers, with the lowest possible latency.

 Partnering with network and cable operators at the local level, our carrier-neutral facility guarantees the shortest and fastest routes for delivering content to local market subscribers (consumer and enterprise) and Internet customers.”